Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserPrincipalName.md

 ```

 ### -UserPrincipalName
-The original user ID of the user to update.
+Specifies the original user ID of the user to update.

 ```yaml
 Type: String